Skip to main content

 Fresh Food For Families provides free monthly distributions of fruits, vegetables and other fresh foods to low-income families.
 These distributions supplement existing grocery budgets with much-needed nutritious foods.

-Healthy Options Program for the Elderly
+Healthy Options Program for the Elderly and Commodity Supplemental Food Program

-The mission of the Healthy Options Program for the Elderly (HOPE) is to reduce hunger among low-income seniors age 55 or older by providing them with free monthly distributions of healthy, shelf-stable foods.
+The mission of the Healthy Options for the Elderly (HOPE) is to reduce hunger among low-income seniors age 55 or older by providing them with free monthly distributions of healthy, shelf-stable foods.
 Each month, HOPE clients receive a 15- to 20-pound bag of non-perishable groceries as nutritious additions to their existing diets.
 Items include canned fruits and vegetables, canned protein, cereal and pasta.

 The Commodity Supplemental Food Program (CSFP) provides each participating low-income senior age 60 or older with a free monthly box groceries.
 Every box includes 25-30 pounds of staples including cereals, juices, proteins, milk, grain, cheese, and canned fruits and vegetables.